engn1931z/hw3/README.md

 1. Use the pdfminer library to extract the text from the [PDF manual for the E3631A](http://cp.literature.agilent.com/litweb/pdf/E3631-90002.pdf).

-2. Use the re library to find all unique long-form state queries (ignoring any optional command elements/nodes as descibed [here](http://www.keysight.com/upload/cmc_upload/All/FollowtheSCPILearningProcessandUsingtheTool.pdf?&cc=US&lc=eng)).
+2. Use the re library to find all unique long-form state queries (ignoring any optional command elements/nodes as described [here](http://www.keysight.com/upload/cmc_upload/All/FollowtheSCPILearningProcessandUsingtheTool.pdf?&cc=US&lc=eng)).

 3. Pass these queries as an appropriately formatted string (with terminators) to a web-based virtual instrument using the requests library.